Web Analytics

 It might seem obvious, but it’s worth mentioning – before you start recording, double-check that all cable connections are secure, and you’ve turned on all the necessary equipment or processors.
 Audio interface, microphone preamp, phantom power…

-With these simple tips, you can ensure that you have control over the aspects that depend on you to achieve an excellent recording.
+With these simple tips, you can ensure you have control over the aspects that depend on you to achieve an excellent recording.
 The rest is left in the hands of the performer…

 Disclaimer: Any references to any brands on this website/webpage, including reference to products, trademarks, brands and companies, are provided for description purposes only.
 We don't have any association with or endorsement by these brands or companies.
 Some of the links on our blog may be affiliate links.
 This means if you click on these links and make a purchase, we may earn a commission at no extra cost to you.

-Need Professional Mixing & Mastering?
+My Professional Mixing & Mastering Services

 Leave a Reply